jduga002/rshell/README.md

  Enjoy!

-### Limitations and Bugs
+### Bugs

-This project is only able to run executables located in places such as `/bin` or `usr/bin/` like `ls`, but not some bash commands such as `cd`.
+This project is only able to run executables located in `/bin` or `usr/bin/` like `ls`, or in filepath the user specifies, but not common bash commands such as `cd`.
 Look for this feature to be coming soon!

-Also, this project is currently under construction and does not work yet.
+Other bugs:

+1. Error messages for syntax errors with connectors are too general.

+2. Commands typed before a `;` will run when not supposed to when certain syntax error occurs with `&&` or `||`.

 If you find any bugs in this project, create an issue on GitHub, or, if you want, fix it yourself and issue a pull request.